 —

-Recommendations are independently chosen by our travel editors.
+Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to tours in Budapest, Hungary.
-This means we get a small commission from any bookings at no extra cost to you.
+This means I get a small commission from any bookings at no extra cost to you.

 Leave a Reply